Meredith Stern: Teaching

+In March 2023 she spoke at her alma mater, Tulane University in New Orleans.

+Stern began co-teaching a graduate class in the Illustration Department at the Rhode Island School of Design with artist Leela Corman in Fall 2024.

 Artistic Style

 Meredith Stern is a feminist artist and curator who uses linoleum block prints and print collages as her primary medium.
 Her work focuses on cooperation and mutual aid.
 About her work she writes, "I hope to celebrate the ideas of love and peace and encourage everyone to believe that these ideas are possible for all of us.
-The path towards peace is a world where we all work together to erradicate fear and war and greed and competition.
+The path towards peace is a world where we all work together to eradicate fear and war and greed and competition.
 At the heart of social change, is mutual aid and cooperation which are the methods towards liberation for everyone."
 Her work uses an "intersectional feminist interruption" which she describes as a way "to create a path towards gender equality that operates beyond binaries, that specifically addresses the intersections of domination and discrimination between various forms of oppression.
 This framework depends on us working collectively and actively to shift our thinking, our institutions, our society and our culture."
 Her artistic influences include Elizabeth Catlett and Wangechi Mutu, as well as the artistic movements of German Expressionism, Russian Constructivism, and Dada.
 She often uses cats as the characters within her prints so the viewer can "allow themselves to be transported into the activities being presented in a fantastical and playful way."